-As an alternative, I have enjoyed using a diluted infusion (about half water and half turmeric infusion) as a base for black tea.
+- I have enjoyed using a diluted infusion (about half water and half turmeric infusion) as a base for black tea.
 Using my favorite Earl Grey tea or, more thematically, a chai-like tea, I heat the infusion to nearly boiling and pour it in my cup over my tea bag.
 The tea is a richer drink with a little more body and wonderfully satisfying on a cold morning.
 You could use the ginger idea above in combination with this black tea idea as well.

 To make a turmeric tea from a powder, we really like this turmeric tea paste idea (here).
 It is simple, convenient, and portable.

 - Thin slice two inches of fresh turmeric.

 - Add turmeric to 3-4 cups of water.

 - Simmer for 30 minutes to an hour.

 - Strain out the root and reserve the liquid.
 (Use the root in another batch of tea.)

 - Reheat the mixture when you are ready for tea.